avito-tech/alert-autoconf/README.md

     --log-level DEBUG
     --cluster $CLUSTER
 ```
+$LOGIN - Moira account.
+It is best to use special "system" account<br />
+$PASSWORD - password<br />
+$REDIS - redis host for internal metadata<br />
 $SERVICE - the name of the service for which triggers and notifications will be created<br />
 $ENV - prod/staging/dev<br />
-$LOGIN - it is best to use system account<br />
-$PASSWORD - password<br />
-$REDIS - redis host for internal metadata<br />
 $CLUSTER (optional) - we use this optional parameters to deploy the same triggers to different k8s clusters<br />

 ### Validation config file (alert.yaml):